wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-work-computer/index.md

 This is my work from home setup.
 I work from home every work day.
 I use the following equipment:

-- HDMI, network cables and and USB hookups for 2 additional laptops if needed
-- HDMI Switcher
-- USB Switcher
-- IKEA Motorized Standing Desk
+### Linux Workstation 'study.local'

+- Ivy Bridge 8 Processor Xeon (16 cores total)
+- 256GB SSD system drive running Kali Linux rolling
+- 1TB moving platter drive
+- 32GB DDR3 RAM
+- 10Gbit/sec fibreoptic network card
+- IBM Lenovo ThinkStation C30 Case and PSU
 - Benq 32" 2560x1440 graphic designers monitor on Amazon Basics extendable desk mount arm

-- Honeywell desk fan
+### Equipment shared between the laptops of the companies I work for, and my own workstation

 - Logitech 5.1 surround sound system with 5 speakers and subwoofer
 - Sony WH-1000XM3 Apt-X HD Noise cancelling headphones with an Avantree Oasis Plus Apt-X HD bluetooth transmitter, so I can listen to any of the music devices on noise cancelling headphones
+- Logi USB headset with noise cancelling microphone
+- Anker vertical mouse
+- Kinesis Freestyle 2 ergonomic keyboard
+- Apple Magic Pad 2 that I've made work with Ubuntu - I use this in preference to the vertical mouse as I've found it much more comfortable in most cases.
+- Logitech Key light for web cam calls
+- LogiTech C920 web cam

+### Other Equipment

+- HDMI, network cables, KVM and and USB hookups for 2 additional laptops if needed
+- IKEA Motorized Standing Desk
+- IKEA MARKKUS chair with the armrests removed as they are not adjustable and therefore not ergonomic
+- 3x Honeywell desk fans
 - Ergonomic book stand for textbooks
-- ThinkStation Xeon workstation/server running the latest Ubuntu
-- Fibreoptic 10Gb/sec DAC cable routed from my ThinkStation server to my personal computer downstairs for fast data transfer
-- KVM switch and full hookup for work laptop
 - Drinks holder
 - Groot from Guardians of the Galaxy Phone holder
 - Johnny Silverhand Plushie from Cyberpunk 2077